The views expressed by the host on this program make more sense than anything anybody else happens to be saying for a simple reason.

 So the Larmans are a couple.

-We already talked about the Larmans, so now there's another one.
+We already talked about the Larmans.

-Sandy Pagonis in Kansas City.
+So now there's another one, Sandy Pagonis in Kansas City.

-Uh, we found another one with a charge from the Obama campaign on their credit cards.
+We found another one with a charge from the Obama campaign on their credit cards.

-The Steve Larman of North Kansas City says he just wants to know if another organization is funneling money to Obama or if somebody is using Obama's name to steal from people.
+Steve Larman of North Kansas City says he just wants to know if another organization is funneling money to Obama or if somebody is using Obama's name to steal from people.

-So I I'm glad I heard about this, and I'm glad you called because this apparently is now far more than just a random couple.
+And I'm glad you called because this apparently is now far more than just a random couple.

-I mean, with what we already know about acorn, for example, can you imagine what we don't know?
+I mean, with what we already know about Acorn, for example, can you imagine what we don't know?

-I I don't think I want to know.
+I don't think I want to know.

 Well, you're going to at some point.

-She uh she sat idly by and let Acorn run free, and the uh the sixth U.S. Circuit Court of Appeals has essentially said, You better find out who every one of these registered voters is if they're legitimate, and you gotta find out if everybody who voted in Ohio in that six-day period back in uh early October was legitimate, and she said, Well, I don't have time to do this, my friend.
+She sat idly by and let Acorn run free, and the 6th U.S. Circuit Court of Appeals has essentially said, you better find out who every one of these registered voters is, if they're legitimate.

 Well, you do your job.

-The court has come down and said you do your job.
+The court has come down and said, you do your job.

 Now, when you've got the U.S. Sixth Circuit involved, where's the FBI?